Clinical-Genomics/sendmail-container/.github/pull_request_template.md

 ### Review:
 - [ ] Code approved by
-- [ ] Tests executed on stage by:  (Document the test done with screen shots and description.)
+- [ ] Tests executed on stage by:  (Document the test done with screenshots and description.)
 - [ ] "Merge and deploy" approved by

 This [version](https://semver.org/) is a: